 The subject has historically been part of the Reid-Hillview Airport and used by the Santa Clara County Roads and Airports Department.
-The subject is partly separated from the operations of the Reid-Hillview Airport by a fence; a portion of the property, however, lies within the gated and secured area of the airport.
-It is our understanding that the entire subject property will be removed from the airport operations area and be accessible only from Swift Avenue.
+The subject is separated from the operations of the Reid-Hillview Airport by a fence that surrounds the subject property.